ringcentral/integration-blog/_posts/2019-02-25-practice-oop-to-front-end-universal-state-module.md

 );
 ```

-In the `usm-redux` and `usm-mobx` examples, in addition to some differences in the View connector, the state module part is in accord, and this is the universal state module that we had proposed.
+The use of `usm-redux` and `usm-mobx` to connect with `react-redux` and `mobx-react` respectfully demonstrated that the core implementations of the state module is the same even when the connectors used is different.
+This is the core principle of the Universal State Module that we propose.

 ** USM currently supports Redux, MobX, Vuex and Angular.**